trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 author: george
 ---

 Introduction to status pages.
-Link to open source project
+Link to open source project and Introduction to CloudCannon status page.

 ### Components